 Small-scale innovations to reduce energy poverty

-Prioritizing youth issues in the SDGs
+Prioritizing youth issues in global agendas

-Often drawing back to the United Nations Youth Office's "Be Seen Be Heard" campaign, this conference is a pivotal moment for young people, especially from the Global South, to shape what the next SDGs and global agendas will look like, and I am looking forward to seeing how the Summit of the Future will deliver on its commitments.
+Often drawing back to the United Nations Youth Office's "Be Seen Be Heard" campaign, this conference is a pivotal moment for young people, especially from the Global South, to shape what the next global agendas will look like, and I am looking forward to seeing how the Summit of the Future will deliver on its commitments.

 The Domer Dozen honors outstanding graduates ages 32 and younger for their significant contributions and extraordinary dedication to learning, service, faith, and work — four areas in which the Notre Dame Alumni Association seeks to help alumni thrive.
 The program is a signature initiative of YoungND, the Alumni Association’s young alumni group.
 The 2024 honorees were selected for their incredible achievements in education, health care, international relations, religious life, entrepreneurship and public service, among other areas.
 They were chosen by a selection committee consisting of the YoungND board, University officials, and Alumni Association staff, who considered 91 nominees this summer and evaluated them based on a weighted ranking system and their contributions in their respective fields.